hkim07/extract_misinformation_candidate_tweets/README.md

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: tweet_id, user_id, and text.
 Mentions, emojis, and URLs in body texts will be removed.

 3) Run `calculate_similarity.py` that returns a file `replies_with_sims.csv` that a new column "sims" is added to the `replies.csv`.
 This column stores cosine similarity between representation vectors of replies and the vector of official advice that we set as a reference of accurate information.
 Representation vectors are computed through the Sentence-BERT model (Reimers & Gurevych, 2019).
 You can change official advice in `calculate_similarity.py`.
+    * Warning messages will be shown, like "/Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages/tensorflow/python/framework/dtypes.py:467: FutureWarning: Passing (type, 1) or '1type' as a synonym of type is deprecated; in a future version of numpy, it will be understood as (type, (1,)) / '(1,)type'.
+  _np_qint32 = np.dtype([("qint32", np.int32, 1)])".
+Ignore them.

 ### References
 Reimers, N., & Gurevych, I. (2019, November).
 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 3973-3983).